Malê revolt: The revolt

 While the revolt was scheduled to take place on Sunday, January 25, due to various incidents, it was forced to start before the planned time.
 On Saturday January 24, slaves began to hear rumors of an upcoming rebellion.
 While there are multiple accounts of freed slaves telling their previous masters about the revolts, only one was reported to the proper authorities.
 Sabina da Cruz, an ex-slave, had a fight with her husband, Vitório Sule the day before and went looking for him.
-She found him in a house with many of the other revolt organizers and after they told her tomorrow they would be masters of the land she reportedly said, “on the following day they’d be masters of the whiplash, but not of the land.”
+She found him in a house with many of the other revolt organizers and after they told her tomorrow they would be masters of the land she reportedly said, "on the following day they'd be masters of the whiplash, but not of the land."
 After leaving this house, she went to her friend Guilhermina, a freedwoman, who Sabina knew had access to whites.
 Guilhermina then proceeded to tell her white neighbor, André Pinto da Silveira.
 Several of Pinto de Silveira's friends were present, including Antônio de Souza Guimarães and Francisco Antônio Malheiros, who took it upon themselves to relay the information to the local authorities.
 All of these events occurred between the hours of 9:30 and 10:30 pm on Saturday January 24.

-President Francisco de Souza Martins informed the Chief of Police of the situation, reinforced the palace guard, alerted the barracks, doubled the night patrol, and ordered boats to watch the bay, all by 11:00 pm.
+President of Bahia Province Francisco de Souza Martins informed the Chief of Police of the situation, reinforced the palace guard, alerted the barracks, doubled the night patrol, and ordered boats to watch the bay, all by 11:00 pm.
 At around 1:00 am on Sunday, justices of the peace searched the home of Domingos Marinho de Sá.
 Domingos reported to the patrol that the only Africans in his house were his tenants.
-However, sensing Domingos’ fear, the justices asked to see for themselves.
+However, sensing Domingos' fear, the justices asked to see for themselves.
 They went down into his basement and found the ringleaders, discussing last minute details.
 The Africans were able to turn the officers out into the streets and then started the revolt.

 Out on the streets, the fighting saw its first real bloodshed; several people were injured and two Africans were killed, including Vitório Sule, Sabina da Cruz's husband.
 After securing the area, the rebels split up to go in different directions throughout the city.
 Most of the groups did very little fighting because they were recruiters, calling slaves to war.
 However, the largest group traveled up the hill toward Palace Square (modern-day Praça Municipal), and continued to fight.